demosche/lethal-company-modded/ModdedBuild/BepInEx/plugins/ButteryStancakes-Chameleon/README.md

 - Fog quality adjustments (for `FogQuality`)

 Thanks to [IAmBatby](https://thunderstore.io/c/lethal-company/p/IAmBatby/) for:
-- Brainstorming ideas about custom content compatibility
-- Offering some sample code
 - Conceptualizing the final version of the icon
+- Consultation for custom content compatibility

+Thanks to [JackdeDestroyer](https://thunderstore.io/c/lethal-company/p/JackdeDestroyer/Jacks_AMAZING_vanilla_like_painting_PAINTING_MOD/) for suggesting window variants for manors (Consider checking out their [amazing vanilla like painting painting mod](https://thunderstore.io/c/lethal-company/p/JackdeDestroyer/Jacks_AMAZING_vanilla_like_painting_PAINTING_MOD/), which makes a good companion for Chameleon)

 Thanks to [nickham13](https://thunderstore.io/c/lethal-company/p/nickham13/) for the excellent name